wwivbbs/wwiv/bbs/readme.txt

     running "WWIV50 -? | MORE" to see the list of changes.
 Currently WWIV50 is command line compatable with EleBBS (for all of the major command line arguments)

-    To run with the integrated Telnet Server, run "WWIV50 -TELSRV", this is mainly inlcuded so that you can debug a test telnet session, the recommend way of running WWIV Telnet only is from a Front End Program (such as Argus, or the internal wwiv telnet server included under the telsrv directory).
-The command line for the DOOR in Argus is "X:\WWIV\WWIV50 -H%h -XT -N%n")

     So far, WWIV 5.0 is still fully compatable with your existing WWIV 4.30 installation (Just drop it in and go).